siddakumar-patil/YT-Skip-Ads/Readme.md

 ## Notes
 - This extension works as long as YouTube's layout and ad system remain unchanged.
 - Use responsibly and in accordance with YouTube’s terms of service.

----

-Let me know if this works or if you need further adjustments!